lorenjohnson/lorenjohnson_hugo/content/painting/index.md

 In exploring within that practice over time my interest turned towards a more social and collective practice.
 I relocated to Berlin in March of 2023 explicitly to locate myself in a place where I feel I can explore a more social and collective art practice.

 I had a final in-studio show in Portland, Oregon in February 2023 before leaving for Berlin.
-The principle of the show was to rid myself of the